JimYounkin/wow_live_calculator/readme.txt

-This is a WoW (World of Warcraft) auction calulator spreadsheet that pulls pricing information from TheUndermineJournal.com
+This is a WoW (World of Warcraft) auction calculator spreadsheet that pulls pricing information from TheUndermineJournal.com

 The spreadsheet was originaly created on 3.28.13 by SheLuvme for Jim Younkin of the WoW gold-making blog powerwordgold.net.